Seagle Air

 A Seagle Air Boeing 737-300 shortly after take-off (2008).

 A Seagle Air Airbus A320 at Berlin Tegel Airport in 2009, operating a flight for Olympic Airlines.

 Seagle Air was a charter airline based in Trenčín, Slovakia.
 It had its operations out of M. R. Štefánik Airport in Bratislava, with a second base in Prague.
 The airline operated non-scheduled air services, including passenger, cargo and mail charter flights to domestic and international destinations.

 Established in 1995 as private flying school Seagle Air later added cargo and mail flights, in 2006 VIP transport and in 2007 charter flights.
 In 2007 it also took over a large portion of employees and offices from the bankrupted Slovak Airlines.

 The company also operated a flight training organization, where future pilots could receive their Airline Transport Pilot License flying on Katana Diamond DA20, DA40 and DA42 Twin Star aircraft.
-The flight school was located in a bed and breakfast style accommodation facility at Trenčín Airport.
+The flight school was located in a bed and breakfast style accommodation facility at Trenčín Airfield.
 Seagle Air-FTO continues to operate normally.